 About Linda’s Best Recipes

 Unless there is some specific reason to show you the steps in a recipe, I won’t do it.
-I think that explaining steps in the recipe instructions is much more clear and simpler.
+I think that explaining steps in the recipe instructions is much more clear and simple.
 Plus, you get to decide if you like the recipe more quickly!

-And third, I have been involved in food for 50 years (and no, I’m not 75; I got started very young!).
+I have been involved in food for 50 years (and no, I’m not 75; I got started very young!).
 I started cooking at the age of 7, and was reading cookbooks at that time too.
 I have a collection of more than 2,000 cookbooks, which I read like novels.
 And I have logged a good amount of time in the kitchen, professional test kitchens, and in photo studios, not to mention hours spent at the computer.

 So when I say these are Linda’s “best recipes” you can believe it!
 They are not always healthy, and they are not always trendy, but they will always be delicious.
 And foolproof with my food science tips.
 Try some and have a good time in your kitchen.

 If you have questions about a recipe or want to reach me to work with me, you can contact me at firstname.lastname@example.org.